udoprog/leaky-bucket/README.md

 }
 ```

-## Example with custom coordination
+## Example with custom coordinator

 Leaky buckets require coordination.
 By default, this will happen through a static coordinator spawned through `tokio::spawn` at first use.
 If you want to spawn the coordinator yourself, you can do the following with `LeakyBuckets`: